attilapiros/trace-agent/README.md

 ### Spark driver client mode

-In case of client mode when the driver is at node where you call spark-submit at you can simply start the spark with the config
-`spark.driver.extraJavaOptions` where you can specify `-javagent` with the trace-agent jar location:
+In case of client mode when the driver is at node where you call spark-submit at you can simply start Spark with the config `spark.driver.extraJavaOptions` where you can specify `-javagent` with the trace-agent jar location:

 Example (when you are in the same directory where the trace-agent jar is stored):